AryanJhaveri/Ad-Click-Through-Rate-Analysis/README.md

   </tr>
 </table>

-For a more in-depth analysis of each cluster, including temporal analysis and additional insights, please refer to the complete analysis in the [Jupyter Notebook](cluster-analysis-for-advertising-insights.ipynb).
+For a more in-depth analysis of each cluster and additional insights like temporal analysis, age and gender analysis, please refer to the complete analysis in the [Jupyter Notebook](cluster-analysis-for-advertising-insights.ipynb).

 ## Implications and Recommendations

 ### Summary
-Our analysis revealed key insights into user behavior and demographics affecting ad click-through rates.
+The analysis revealed key insights into user behavior and demographics affecting ad click-through rates.
 Notably, users with less time spent on the site and lower area income showed higher engagement with ads.

 ### Business Implications
 - **Targeted Advertising**: By focusing on demographics with higher engagement, businesses can optimize ad spend and improve conversion rates.